South Korea promotes 'sports diplomacy' to engage Pyongyang | DW | 27.11.2020

 "The Pyeongchang Olympics were a turning point in relations between North Korea and the South as well as the US because the North sent a team of athletes, we had a joint North-South women's ice hockey team and a high-level delegation came from the North," Ahn Yinhay, a professor of international relations at Korea University in Seoul, told DW.

-That delegation included Kim Yo Jong, Kim Jong Un's sister, and they watched some of the events seated just yards away from US Vice President Mike Pence and Ivanka Trump, the daughter of President Donald Trump.
+That delegation included Kim Yo Jong, Kim Jong Un's sister, who watched some of the events seated just feet away from US Vice President Mike Pence and Ivanka Trump, the daughter of President Donald Trump.

 Read more: South Korea urges North to honor peace pacts as new weapons unveiled